mautic/User-Documentation/docs/plugins/social_login.rst

 Once the plugin is authorized, you can customize how Mautic handles the incoming social profile data.

-1. Map Social Profile Fields to Mautic Fields:

-   Under the **Contact Field Mapping** tab in the plugin settings, map the fields from the user’s social profile (e.g., Email, Name) to the appropriate Mautic contact fields.
+1. Under the **Contact Field Mapping** tab in the plugin settings, map the fields from the user’s social profile (e.g., Email, Name) to the appropriate Mautic contact fields.

    - You only need to map fields that are relevant to your form.
    - Unmapped fields will not be used to update or create contacts in Mautic.